Christina Aguilera: 2005–2008: Retro reinvention and Back to Basics

 Aguilera's fifth studio album, Back to Basics, was released as a double album in August 2006.
 The album was inspired by 1920s–1950s music and was described as a "throwback with elements of old-school [music] combined with a modern-day twist".
-The album debuted at number one on the US Billboard 200, marking Aguilera's second number-one album on the chart.
-It also debuted atop the charts in numerous countries, including Australia, Canada, Germany, Switzerland, and the UK.
+The album charted at number one in the United States, Australia, Canada, Germany, Switzerland, and the United Kingdom.
 The album received positive reviews and was nominated a Best Pop Vocal Album at the 49th Annual Grammy Awards.
 The album was later certified double platinum by the RIAA, and sold over 5 million units worldwide.
 "Hurt" and "Candyman" were released as singles following the album's release and reached the top ten on various international charts, and peaked top-thirty on Hot 100.

 In November 2006, Aguilera performed "Steppin' Out with My Baby" at NBC's Tony Bennett: An American Classic special as a duet alongside Tony Bennett.
 The duo performed the song on Saturday Night Live and at the 59th Primetime Emmy Awards.
-Their live performance was nominated a Grammy Award at the 50th Annual Grammy Awards.
+Their live performance was nominated a Grammy Award for Best Pop Collaboration with Vocals at the 50th Annual Grammy Awards.
 Their version was officially recorded in 2012 for Bennett's Viva Duets.
-That same month, Aguilera also featured on rapper Diddy's song "Tell Me" which topped the UK R&B Singles chart and number eight in the UK.
+That same month, Aguilera also featured on rapper Diddy's song "Tell Me", which topped the UK R&B Singles chart and peaked at number eight in the UK.

 At the end of November 2006 until October 2008, Aguilera embarked on the Back to Basics Tour which visited North America, Europe, Asia, and Oceania.
 The tour received positive reviews and was divided into acts inspired by juke joints and the circus.
 Rolling Stone highlighted its "numerous sets and costumes changes" emphasizing Aguilera's "evolution from bubblegum starlet to dirrty vixen to her current incarnation as retro-styled soul siren".
-With earnings around 48.1 million, the tour was the highest-grossing concert tour by a female in 2007.
+With earnings around $48.1 million, the tour was the highest-grossing concert tour by a female in 2007.
 Additionally, the performances at the Adelaide Entertainment Centre were taped, broadcast on VH1 and sold as a video album under the title Back to Basics: Live and Down Under.